Hierarchy of Genuine Tripartite Non-Gaussian Entanglement

 We start our analysis by considering the interaction Hamiltonian describing the nondegenerate three-mode spontaneous parametric down-conversion

-where $\kappa$ is the third-order nonlinear coupling constant.
+where $\kappa$ is the 3nd-order coupling constant.
 The annihilation operators $\hat{a}_1$, $\hat{a}_2$, $\hat{a}_3$ and $\hat{a}_4$ describe respectively the three down-converted modes and the pump mode.
-Under the dynamic evolution generated by the Hamiltonian (\ref{eq1}) acting on input vacuum or thermal states, it has been demonstrated theoretically \cite{agust.prl.125.020502,zhang.pra.013704.2021} and experimentally \cite{chang.prx.10.011011.2020} that third order is the lowest-order quantum correlation of TPS.
+Under the evolution of vacuum or thermal states driven by the Hamiltonian (\ref{eq1}), it has been demonstrated theoretically \cite{agust.prl.125.020502,zhang.pra.013704.2021} and experimentally \cite{chang.prx.10.011011.2020} that third order is the lowest-order correlation of TPS.
 Taking into account its symmetry and non-Gaussianity, TPS should present also $6th$- and $9th$-order quantum correlations, and even higher.
-This means that the well-developed entanglement criteria involving second-order correlations are no longer applicable to the TPS \cite{kamel.prl.120.043601.2018}.
+This means that the well-developed entanglement criteria involving second-order correlations are no longer applicable to TPS \cite{kamel.prl.120.043601.2018}.